rajatetc/blog-posts/ckqeny3ln0hbzgss1g1v47hnu.md

 It was more of a discussion on how I approach problems, team dynamics, and culture fit.
 It started with technical questions on what I had done in my previous internship and optimizations in my projects.

 Questions related to culture fit like what worked in the previous internship and what didn't were peppered in between.
-He also asked what would I would like to work on.
+He also asked what I would like to work on.

 ## 👘 Culture